cynthiamory/TheSocialMongoose/README.md

 ```bash
 npm init
 ```
-- Install Dependencies
+#### Install Dependencies
 ```bash
 npm install
 ```
+- You can also install dependcies indivually by running the following commands:

+   - Express will be npm i express@4.18.2
+   - Dotenv will be npm i dotenv
+   - Mongoose will be npm i mongoose
+   - Modemon will be npm i nodemon
+   - Jest will be npm i jest

-- Run the application to initiate the server using Command:
+#### Run the application to initiate the server using Command:
 ```bash
 npm run start
 ```
-- Now you can leverage Insomnia to test the application's local server: http://localhost:3001.
+#### Now you can leverage Insomnia to test the application's local server: http://localhost:3001.
 It provides a set of API routes, including GET, POST, PUT, and DELETE, for users, thoughts, and reactions.
 These routes are designed to facilitate seamless operations such as creating, updating, and deleting data in the database.

 ## Available Endpoints
 ```md